Gene family: Evolution

 Gene families, part of a hierarchy of information storage in a genome, play a large role in the evolution and diversity of multicellular organisms.
 Gene families are large units of information and genetic variability.
-Over evolutionary time, gene families have expanded and contracted with new gene families being formed and some gene families being lost.
-In several evolutionary lineages, genes are gained and lost at relatively same rates.
-Adaptive expansion of gene families occurs when natural selection would favour additional gene copies.
+Over evolutionary time, gene families have expanded and contracted with genes within a family duplicating and diversifying into new genes, and genes being lost.
+An entire gene family may also be lost, or gained through de novo gene birth, by such extensive divergence such that a gene is considered part of a new family, or by horizontal gene transfer.
+When the number of genes per genome remains relatively constant, this implies that genes are gained and lost at relatively same rates.
+There are some patterns in which genes are more likely to be lost vs. which are more likely to duplicate and diversify into multiple copies.

+An adaptive expansion of a single gene into many initially identical copies occurs when natural selection would favour additional gene copies.
 This is the case when an environmental stressor acts on a species.
 Gene amplification is more common in bacteria and is a reversible process.
-Adaptive contraction of gene families commonly results from accumulation of loss of function mutations.
+Contraction of gene families commonly results from accumulation of loss of function mutations.
 A nonsense mutation which prematurely halts gene transcription becomes fixed in the population, leading to the loss of genes.
 This process occurs when changes in the environment render a gene redundant.

-New gene families originate from orphan genes (isolated pseudogenes).
-These isolated genes occur by different mean.
-A gene duplicate accumulates enough mutations to be sufficiently divergent to no longer be recognized as part of the original gene family, horizontal transfer of new genes into a genome, or a new gene originate de novo from non-coding sequences.
-These orphan genes would then go through the processes of duplication, relocation and divergence to form a family.
-Gene family death occurs when the loss of a gene leads to the loss of the entire gene family.
-The continuous loss of genes eventually leads to the extinction of the gene family.
-Gene loss may be the deletion of genes or the complete loss of function, becoming pseudogenes.